thenocturnaldevgypsy/java-labcodes-exercises-dsaa/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files `*.class` will be generated in the `bin` folder by default.

-*If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings.*

 ## Contents and Breakdown
 - [All Activities under Prelim Period](#all-activities-under-prelim-periodall-activities-under-prelim-period)